pointwisegmbh/locarta-public-docs/android/docs/index.md

 `$LOCARTA_SDK_VERSION$` is the SDK version number you wish to use.
 Sync `build.gradle`, rebuild your project and import `co.locarta.sdk.LocartaSDK` into your app.

-We advise to use `https` in the repository url (e.g. `https://nexus.locarta.co/..., we intentinally keep http to avoid certain problems with specific java versions.)

 ### 2) Set Publisher Key